grauulzz/java-backend-portfolio/README.md

 The specific assignments for each project can be found in the sub-repository's README or DESIGN_DOC

+There is also one project left off this list because it is more of a frontend project.
+[The project's repository can be found here](https://github.com/Celtics-Engine/Celtics-Frontend)

 ---

 > ## [Advertising Predicate Evaluator](https://github.com/grauulzz/advertising-predicate-evaluator)